-Performance highlights in 2021-22 Outlook and priorities for 2022-23 Construction and building materials (through UBP) Despite facing delays in construction projects, coupled with the impact of inflation and the rising cost of materials, UBP had an eventful year and delivered on several strategic objectives: Increased stakes in Premix to 100% and in Drymix from 54.6% to 71.8%.
+Despite facing delays in construction projects, coupled with the impact of Focus uction and building materials on several strategic objectives: - Increased stakes in Premix to 100% and in Drymix from 54.6% to 71.8%.
 These measures form part of UBP's strategy to increase synergies between its businesses and move towards vertical integration.
-To this end, the sales teams at UBP, Drymix and Premix were brought together to explore crossselling opportunities, and a new Customer Care Centre was set up to deliver a consistent customer experience across all three companies.
-Construction and building materials Focus on core business by strengthening the combined value propositions of UBP, Drymix and Premix, and ensure the Customer Care Centre delivers consistent service excellence across all three businesses.
-Make further improvement to Espace Maison's e-commerce website and launch the dedicated mobile app for freelance building & construction professionals.
-In July 2022, UBP signed an Exclusive Agreement to acquire several companies in Reunion Island.
-The acquisition, which is still subject to approval, will enable UBP to double its production capacity in the Indian Ocean, while also aligning with IBL's Beyond Borders strategy.
-Progress towards carbon neutrality by encouraging decarbonisation along the entire value chain.
-Espace Maison navigated the crisis commendably and recorded a 160% increase in profits over the previous year.
-This excellent performance was driven by the effective management of stock, the extension and redesign of the Tamarin and Forbach outlets, and improvements in its e-commerce site and mobile app.
-Pursue R&D and innovation to improve existing products and introduce new ones.
-Return Gros Cailloux to profitability by focusing on the Leisure & Restaurant segment and continuing to expand vegetable-growing activities.
+To this end, the sales teams at UBP, Drymix and Premix were brought together to explore crossselling opportunities, and a new Customer Care Centre was set up to deliver a mobil on core business by strengthening the ined value propositions of UBP, Drymix and ix, and ensure the Customer Care Centre ers consistent service excellence across all businesses. further improvement to Espace Maison's nmerce website and launch the dedicated e app for freelance building & construction In July 2022, UBP signed an Exclusive Agreement to acquire several companies in Reunion Island.
+The acquisition, which is still subject to approval, will enable UBP to double its production capacity in the Indian Ocean, while also aligning with IBL's Beyond Borders strategy. essionals. ess towards carbon neutrality by uraging decarbonisation along the entire chain. e R&D and innovation to improve existing cts and introduce new ones. increase in profits over the previous year.
+This excellent performance was driven by the effective management of stock, the extension and redesign of the Tamarin and Forbach outlets, and improvements in its e-commerce site and mobile app. ' Return the Le to exp n Gros Cailloux to profitability by focusing on eisure & Restaurant segment and continuing band vegetable-growing activities.
 All teams undertook Service Excellence training by Ron Kauffman to align the group around common service standards.
 Major marketing and communication plans were deployed to enhance the visibility of Drymix and Premix, and strengthen their B2C and B2B brand positioning.